Pittsburgh Opera earns applause in magical 'Magic Flute'

 Three ladies in service to the Queen of the Night send Tamino and Papageno out to rescue the Queen's daughter, Pamina, in "The Magic Flute."

-In Mozart's "The Magic Flute," the heroic characters often use music to exert control of situations around them.
+In Mozart's "The Magic Flute," the heroic characters often use music to exert control over situations around them.
 On one occasion, Tamino enchants animals with his magical instrument, and they dance around him, entranced by the music.

 Soprano Layla Claire made her Pittsburgh Opera debut as Pamina, and I hope she'll come back soon.
-Over the course of the opera, her character seemed to grow from operatic Barbie (not available in stores) to mature heroine mired in genuine emotional struggle.
+Over the course of the evening, her character seemed to grow from operatic Barbie (not available in stores) to mature heroine mired in genuine emotional struggle.
 Her voice was big and rich throughout, made all the better by strong acting, pinpoint accuracy and fine control, particularly in her second act aria.

 Tenor Sean Panikkar was a stately Tamino.
 He sported a bell-like, clear voice that was big but not dense and blended well with Pamina's.
 His acting was somewhat stilted, made more obvious by the spoken English dialogue, although his fingering of the flute part was another example of the production's meticulous staging.

 Baritone Craig Verm played an appropriately dopey Papageno.
 He had facility and ease with his body and voice, effectively delivering physical comedy throughout.
 Despite the humor, he buckled down for serious singing that, if not the most exciting in the production, was strong.